Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

 Emotional Freedom Technique (EFT), generally known as tapping, is a form of acupressure that works by stimulating meridian points with your fingertips.

-Tapping can be used for pretty much anything that ails you — physically or emotionally — including instant stress relief.
+Tapping can be used for pretty much anything that ails you, physically or emotionally, including stress issues.

-One session of tapping can lower levels of the stress hormone cortisol by up to 50%.
-(26)
+One session of tapping can lower levels of the stress hormone cortisol by an impressive 50%.
+(33)

-Here’s a video that guides you through a tapping session specifically for stress relief.
+Here’s a video that guides you through a 9-minute tapping session specifically for stress relief.

 11 Benefits of Tapping for Anxiety Relief